RocketRobz/TWLoader/.github/contributing.md

 ## Setting up your environment

 If you want to collaborate with us, you will need to install DEVKITPRO and DEVKITARM.
-You will also need xerpi's sfillib, sf2dlib, citro3ds and ahezard's libnds.
-You also need makerom on your devkitpro environment.
+You will also need pp2d and citro3ds.
+You also need bannertool and makerom on your devkitpro environment.

 ## Style